ashishrpandey/DockerTraining/DockerVolumeExercise.md

+## Using Docker Volume

 - Create a directory in your 'user' home directory called 'docker'.
  - Within that directory, create another directory called 'mydata'.
  - Within mydata, create a file called 'zekeData.txt' containing any text message you want.